ADK-OPT/codespaceTest/README.md

 This will take some time

-when the code space loads
+when the code space loads click to open the RscriptCodeSpace